trysd/npm-dodai/README.md

 $ npm install
 ```
 - Names with @, etc. will be fixed manually after the boilerplate is created.
+- The package name in package.json is returned as: Manually adjust as expected.
+ExampleColorTv => example-color-tv

 ## Develop usage